mdsalem17/ai-notebooks/README.md

 If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/).

 ## License
-This project is licensed under the terms of the MPL 2 license.
+This project is licensed under the terms of the MIT license.
 See the [LICENSE](./LICENSE) file.